Which free and best blogging platform I can start with?

-I suggest using blogger only for your early blogging to gain some experience.
+I suggest using blogger only as one of the easy, free and best blog sites for your early blogging to gain some experience.

 Medium is one of the most intelligent and neat communities of serious writers.
 A niche, small and hyperactive audience that responds well to great content.
-It is easy to use the blogging platform to build a great personal brand.
+It is easy to use blog site to build a great personal brand.

 You don’t get to host your private domain name but it gives you an account such as medium.com/sunitabiddu where you can post your thoughts.
 Consider it as a social media account with serious writing and networking opportunities.

 It started as a free blogging platform but now it has a $5 per month membership which is totally worth.

 Since you cannot have a full-fledged blog or site setup, it limited your money-making potential.
 However, they have their own publishing and monetization opportunities.

 If you’re planning to use blogging as a full-time money-making source, Medium isn’t a great idea.
 But it is indeed a powerful way to support your personal brand, globally.